adilfahim/sap-cloud-alm-mcp/README.md

 | `get_alm_tasks`         | List all SAP Cloud ALM tasks             |
 | `get_alm_deliverables`  | List all SAP Cloud ALM deliverables      |

+Tasks and Deliverables will requires to input specific Project ID to the fetch current data.
 ---

 ## Architecture